Shannon Airport

 The airport was built in the late 1930s, with the first commercial flight taking place in 1939.
 Shannon was the landing point for the first transatlantic proving flight in 1945 and became the world's first duty-free airport in 1947.
 By the 1960s, it was a busy refuelling stop for many transatlantic carriers.
-Europe's first United States border preclearance facility opened in 1986.
+Europe's first United States border preclearance facility opened there in 1986.
 At 3.2 km, Shannon has the longest runway in Ireland, which allowed it to be a designated alternative landing site for the Space Shuttle.

 History

 Establishment

 In the late 1930s, transatlantic air traffic was dominated by flying boats, and a flying boat terminal was located at Foynes on the south side of the Shannon Estuary.
 However, it was realised that changing technology would require a permanent runway and airport.

 In 1936, the Government of Ireland confirmed that it would develop a 3.1 km2 site at Rineanna for the country's first transatlantic airport.
 The land on which the airport was to be built was boggy and on 8 October 1936 work began to drain it.
 In July 1939, a SABENA Savoia-Marchetti S.73 from Brussels via Croydon Airport was the first commercial flight to use the Rineanna airfield.

 By 1942, a serviceable airport had been established and was named Shannon Airport.
 BOAC began scheduled service to Bristol on 21 February 1942 to provide a land plane connection between England and the flying boat terminal at Foynes.
 Aer Lingus began scheduled service to Dublin in August 1942.